ThomasB013/DMProject/Matrix/README.md

 Regarding Matrix.h
 1. A matrix is a collection of rows.
 (Or rows of rows.)
+2. C++17 does not allow for throw declarations.
+I keep them in comments because I find it a useful addition to the interface.

 Regarding chm_iterator.h:
 1. CHM stands for consecutive homogeneous memory.
 This allows for a single iterator which I implemented here.